 It’s important to limit access to PHI when working remotely in order to stay HIPAA compliant.
 PHI should only be accessed and handled by authorized staff members.
 When working remotely, limit access to only those staff members that need it to carry out their work.
 Keep a record of which employees have access to certain types of sensitive information.

 Not all platforms and apps for voice and video communications are engineered to protect patient privacy and PHI.
 Technologies to support either conversations between doctors and other staff or between doctors and patients, should be selected carefully.
 It’s important to choose one that will continue to fit requirements even after the pandemic, when regulations are expected to go back into full vigor.

 Public-facing applications and social media platforms are not appropriate and do not ensure patient privacy.

 Find examples of HIPAA-compliant videoconferencing tools.

-- Set Passwords.
+- Set Strong Passwords.

+When accessing PHI remotely, it’s important to use strong passwords in order to stay HIPAA compliant.
 Be sure that videoconferencing and file-sharing is password-protected to help protect sensitive data.
 Medical staff should also change the passwords on their home wireless routers using a strong password.